magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/dashboards.md

 #### Widget types

-All IoT dashboards are constructed using ThingsBoard widgets that are displayed in Widget library.
+All IoT dashboards are constructed using IoT Hub widgets that are displayed in Widget library.
 Each widget provides end-user functions such as data visualization, remote device control, alarms management and displaying static custom html content.
 There are five types of widgets: